Fushi Tantei Reidō Momiji: Characters

 A new student who transferred to Haruma's class.
 Despite appearances, she is actually 24 years old, being immortal.
 She also becomes a member of Haruma's literature group.

 Publication

 The series is written by Shizuku Rei and illustrated by Rag Miwano.
 The novel was originally submitted to a competition run by SB Creative's GA Bunko imprint under the title Kimi to Saigo no Kiss o Suru (君と最後のキスをする, Kimi to Saigo no Kisu o Suru), later being chosen as one of four Silver Award winners.
 Rei had an interest in mystery novels since junior high school, finding satisfaction in following mysteries and solving puzzles; they also cited the visual novel series Umineko When They Cry as an inspiration.
 They were inspired to write the novel after watching Evangelion: 3.0+1.0 Thrice Upon a Time; the novel's original title was a reference to Hikaru Utada's song "One Last Kiss", which was used in the film.
-SB Creative released the first volume on July 14, 2023; three volumes have been released as of August 2025.
+SB Creative released the first volume on July 14, 2023; four volumes have been released as of June 2026.